 A data entry error, accusation of fraud, or work injury could result in tremendous financial losses.
 Bookkeeping insurance protects against lawsuits, injuries, and accidents that could financially cripple your business.

-These policies provide coverage for the most common bookkeeping risks.
+These insurance policies cover the most common bookkeeping risks.

-E&O insurance for bookkeepers, also known as professional liability insurance, is common with professional services.
-It can cover legal fees of lawsuits related to work performance.
+E&O insurance, also known as professional liability insurance, is common for bookkeepers and other professional services.
+It can cover legal fees related to work performance.

-This policy helps bookkeeping businesses survive data breaches and cyberattacks.
+This policy helps small business owners survive data breaches and cyberattacks.
 It can pay for data recovery expenses, client notification costs, and more.